zerzru/CarCreator/README.md

 <h2> This project update every week! </h2>
 <hr>

 Every week I add new functions to game.
-After month of changes project ups to new version.
-I.e. v001 => v002; v002 => v003 and v003 => v004
+After new update, game up to new version.
+I.e. v001 => v002; v002 => v003 and v003 => v004 and more.

 Changes may be every day, but they don't be global.
 <a href="#top">Up to top</a>